-Also, the agency will need detailed information about the medical condition causing the disability, unless the application is submitted based on age.
-For instance, SSA requests applicants to provide contact information, patient ID numbers, and treatment dates for all doctors, hospitals, and clinics providing medical care.
+Also, the agency will need detailed information about the medical condition causing the disability, unless the SSI application is submitted based on age.
+For instance, the SSA requests applicants to provide contact information, patient ID numbers, and treatment dates for all doctors, hospitals, and clinics providing medical care.

 Although the SSA administers the SSI program, applicants do not have to satisfy work requirements to receive benefits as they do for SSA retirement benefits and Social Security disability benefits.
 However, applicants must demonstrate financial need.

 Specifically, applicants must have both limited income and limited resources.
 Applicants with more than $2,000 in assets or $3,000 for a couple will not qualify.
 However, certain assets will not count toward this limit, including an applicant’s house and car.

 Besides having limited means, SSI beneficiaries must also demonstrate that they are blind, disabled, or over age 65.
 Showing that an applicant suffers from disability sufficient to meet SSA standards often proves to be the most challenging aspect of the Sandy Springs SSI application process which makes working with an experienced advocate important.

 Applicants seeking SSI benefits may find the process confusing and frustrating.
 If you fail to provide proof of disability or other eligibility requirements, the agency may deny your application.
 In many instances, you must follow through with several appeals before receiving benefits.

 An experienced disability advocate can provide insight on the Sandy Springs SSI application process.
 Social Security disability representatives who are familiar with the process understand how to fulfill the SSA’s requirements and can help you present evidence at a hearing, if necessary.
 Call today to learn more.